mattt/Replay/README.md

 ### Use `.test` scope + `Replay.session` to run tests in parallel

-By default, `.replay` uses global `URLProtocol` registration and a shared store, which is why `.serialized` is recommended when multiple tests use Replay.
+By default, `.replay` uses global `URLProtocol` registration and a shared store.
+`ReplayTrait` serializes access in `scope: .global` to prevent cross-test interference.

 If you want to isolate by test/task, use `scope: .test` **and** make requests through a session created by Replay: